Biology

 Cyanobacteria is an organism which can be multicellular or unicellular.
 Interestingly, cyanobacteria few prokaryotic phyla where multicellularity has evolved[1].
 They are considered an important case study in understanding evolutionary adaptation.

-Difference Between Unicellular and Multicellular organisms With Examples - Examples of multicellular organisms
+Difference Between Unicellular and Multicellular Organisms With Examples - Examples of multicellular organisms

 Differences between unicellular and multicellular organisms